Emergency Medical Technician (EMT) Program

 About the Fresno EMT Program

-Looking for EMT schools Fresno?
-National University’s Division of Extended Learning has an accelerated EMT Program divided into two six-week courses.
+Looking for EMT schools in Fresno?
+National University’s Division of Extended Learning offers an accelerated EMT Program in Fresno divided into two six-week courses.
 There are two schedule options offered, a 12 week day class and a 12 week night class, with an accelerated 8 week night class offered each summer.
 During the 12 week course, students will learn the skills and knowledge to function as a working Emergency Medical Technician at the basic level.
 The program is intended for those who wish to gain employment with a fire or police department, ambulance company, hospital, special event company, or specialized facility.

 EMT Schools Fresno | Admission requirements: